AntonHendrickx/puzzle_game/README.md

 View my progress [here!](https://trello.com/b/y8Ph5t37/puzzle-game-todos)

 # License Info
+The general project falls under the MIT License.

 All images are my own or from Pixabay.

 Pixabay images fall under their [license](https://pixabay.com/nl/service/terms/), my own images cannot be used by anyone for any other purposes, including any commercial uses.